Note

 fig.show()

-We only trained the model on data at a resolution of 16x16, and with no modifications or special prompting, we were able to perform inference on higher-resolution input data and get higher-resolution predictions!
-In practice, we often want to evaluate neural operators at multiple resolutions to track a model’s zero-shot super-evaluation performance throughout training.
+In practice, we often want to evaluate neural operators at multiple resolutions to track a model’s zero-shot super-resolution performance throughout training.
 That’s why many of our datasets, including the small Darcy-flow we showcased, are parameterized with a list of test_resolutions to choose from.

-Total running time of the script: (0 minutes 51.037 seconds)
+Total running time of the script: (0 minutes 16.839 seconds)